JEONGSEON, South Korea — Norway’s Attacking Vikings stole the show at the Olympics men’s downhill on Thursday.

 After being postponed because of high winds on Sunday, conditions were near-perfect for the start of the downhill on Thursday, with bright blue skies and calm air.
 But as the race progressed, some wind developed, and US skier Jared Goldberg said that slowed the skiers who were later in the start order and faced some headwind.

-US coach Johno McBride said if the race was run a half-hour earlier, as originally scheduled, things might have been more favorable for the starters after No. 10.
+US coach Johno McBride said that if the race was run a half-hour earlier, as originally scheduled, things might have been more favorable for the starters after No. 10.
 The four US starters – Bryce Bennett, Goldberg, Wiley Maple, and Ryan Cochran-Siegle – all started later and were more than a second behind the leader.
 Bennett started 14th and finished 16th, 1.97 seconds off the pace.

 “I think unfortunately that was a bit of a game-changer for the racers afterwards,” McBride said.
 “I was really proud with the way our guys skied.
 Just unfortunately I think [the wind] was a factor.”